huseyinalb/dbeesql/README.md

 A db server written in cpp

-Currently only create table, describe table, drop table is implemented Types are not implemented yet, they are only strings that are shown to user
+Currently only create table, describe table, drop table is implemented types are not implemented yet, they are only strings that are shown to user

 To try: